SlowBubble/video-spreadsheet/README.md

 - Build a spreadsheet editor which is a video director that instructs the browser how to play out the desired video.

+# m10
+Clean up PlanAction

+# m10a
+- Rename start to replayStartMs and end to replayEndMs within PlanAction and its usages.

 # wishlist
 - better shortcuts for borders in various directions.